weiwei-wch/SDBOLD_MP/full_analysis_pipeline.md

 ## Step 2: perform the PLSC with myPLS toolbox (https://github.com/MIPLabCH/myPLS)
-the original myPLS toolbox dont support group number higher than 3, so we need to generate the contrast matrix as the Y (behavior) input and use the "behavior" type PLSC
+the original myPLS toolbox dont support group number higher than 3, so we need to generate the contrast matrix as the Y (behavior) input and use the "behavior" type PLSC, brainspace toolbox is needed for downsampling

 first we generate the orthogonal contrast